rprechelt/Vectorize.jl/README.md

 This package currently supports over 40 functions over `Float32`, `Float64`, `Complex{Float32}`, and `Complex{Float64}`; Vectorize.Yeppp also provides access to various Yeppp functions over `UInt8`, `UInt16`, `UInt32`, `UInt64`, `Int8`, `Int16`, `Int32`, and `Int64` (although these are not benchmarked as neither Accelerate or VML provide equivalent functions).
 Every function by VML is currently supported, alongside the vast majority of optimized Yeppp functions and an equivalent portion of Accelerate.
 Please see the documentation for a complete list of provided functions and implementations.

 *Please note, this package is still in* **beta** *and has not been tested on all architectures and operating systems.
-Currently OS X on `x86_64` is the only officially supported operating system and architecture (although it should work on Linux as-is), but full Linux and Windows support will be added in the next few weeks.
-Furthermore, we currently only support the `AVX1.0`, `AVX2.0` and `AVX512` instruction sets of VML - these are detected automatically during install and the most recent instruction set will be chosen.*
+Currently OS X and Linux on `x86_64` are the only officially supported operating system and architecture, but full Windows support will be added in the next week or two.

 ## Installation
 To install the latest version of Vectorize from `master`, run